lm-sys/lm-sys.github.io/blog/2023-11-09-llm-decontaminator.md

   **Embedding similarity search** uses the embeddings of pre-trained models (e.g., BERT) to find similar examples.
 High similarity between training and test prompts suggests potential contamination.
    Although it can capture more semantic information than n-gram overlap, it requires specifying a threshold.
+   If the threshold is set too high, it will result in a high false negative rate; otherwise, setting it too low will lead to a high false positive rate. -->

+## **Contamination is Poorly Understood**

+Despite being recognized as a crucial issue, understanding and detecting contamination remains an open and challenging problem.
+Simple detection methods like string matching are often used to filter training data.
+From the perspective of detection, the understanding of contamination is limited.
+Here we introduce the most commonly used detection approaches, n-gram overlap and embedding similarity search.

+  **N-gram overlap** relies on string matching to detect contamination, widely used by leading developments such as GPT-4, PaLM, and Llama.
+Although it is fast and easy to use, it is hard to detect test cases with simple variation.

+  **Embedding similarity search** uses the embeddings of pre-trained models (e.g., BERT) to find similar examples.
+High similarity between training and test prompts suggests potential contamination.
+   Although it can capture more semantic information than n-gram overlap, it requires specifying a threshold.
    If the threshold is set too high, it will result in a high false negative rate; otherwise, setting it too low will lead to a high false positive rate.

-## **Contamination is Poorly Understood**

 While most data decontamination efforts apply the detection methods above, we show that simple variation of the test data (e.g., paraphrasing, translation) can easily bypass these decontamination measures.
 We refer to such variations of test cases as _Rephrased Samples_.